-There are several main driving conditions that a driver can be faced with every time she or he gets behind the wheel.
-These are light, weather, traffic, road, driver and vehicle.
+There are several main driving conditions that a driver can be faced every time she or he gets behind the wheel.
+These are light, weather, traffic, road, driver, and vehicle.
 It’s important that a driver be able to handle, and have experience driving in, all these conditions.
-Time of day and light conditions, all types of weather, all levels of traffic and a variety of road conditions are things that should be practiced.
+Time of day and light conditions, all types of weather, all levels of traffic, and a variety of road conditions are things that should be practiced.

-In Canada, we’re met with a variety of weather conditions including sun, humidity, rain, snow, slush, ice and wind.
-Each of these types of weather demand different driving behaviour as weather can affect your traction, visibility and vehicle control.
+In Canada, we’re met with a variety of weather conditions including sun, humidity, rain, snow, slush, ice, and wind.
+Each of these types of weather demands different driving behavior as weather can affect your traction, visibility, and vehicle control.

-Sun– It can be difficult to drive on a bright sunny day.
-Ensure you have proper eyewear to help block the sun, so that you can see.
+1. Sun– It can be difficult to drive on a bright sunny day.
+Ensure you have the proper eyewear to help block the sun so that you can see.
 Keep a pair of sunglasses within easy reach.

-Humidity– When your windows fog up, it’s important to get them clear as quick as possible.
+2. Humidity– When your windows fog up, it’s important to get them clear as quickly as possible.
 Blast your anti-humidity or air conditioning.

-Snow, Slush & Ice – Like rain, snow, slush and ice can case slippery roads.
+4. Snow, Slush & Ice – Like rain, snow, slush, and ice can cause slippery roads.
 Your steering and braking can be affected and driving conditions can turn dangerous very quickly.
 It’s important to use extreme caution and to slow down in winter weather.

-Ultimately, observing the road conditions, the others on the road and practicing safe, responsible driving is key to get through all weather conditions.
+Ultimately, observing the road conditions, and the others on the road and practicing safe, responsible driving is key to getting through all weather conditions.
 Don’t use cruise control in wet conditions and drive with caution.

 Use common sense while driving in bad weather.
 Weather can change in an instant so it’s important to always be aware of what’s going on around you.
 And when the weather makes driving dangerous, slow down.
 Speed limits are there for ideal driving conditions.
 It’s ok to slow down when the weather makes a turn for the worse.